-The audited financial statements and related reports of PricewaterhouseCoopers LLP, independent registered public accounting firm, contained in in the Form N-CSR for the most recent fiscal year end of the Goldman Sachs MarketBeta[®] Emerging Markets Equity ETF, Goldman Sachs MarketBeta[®] Russell 1000 Growth Equity ETF, Goldman Sachs MarketBeta[®] Russell 1000 Value Equity ETF and Goldman Sachs MarketBeta[®] U.S. Equity ETF are hereby incorporated by reference.
-No other portions of the Annual Report of such Funds are incorporated herein by reference.
-A copy of the Annual Report of such Funds and a copy of the Annual Report for the Goldman Sachs MarketBeta[®] International Small Cap Equity ETF (when available) may be obtained upon request and without charge by writing Goldman Sachs Funds, 71 South Wacker Drive, Suite 1200, Chicago, Illinois 60606 or by calling 1-800-621-2550.
+The audited financial statements and related reports of Pricewaterhouse Coopers LLP, independent registered public accounting firm for the Fund, contained in the Fund's Form N-CSR for the most recent fiscal year end are hereby incorporated by reference.
+No other portions of the Form N-CSR of such Funds are incorporated by reference herein.
+A copy of the Fund's financial information may be obtained upon request and without charge by writing Goldman Sachs Funds, 71 South Wacker Drive, Suite 1200, Chicago, Illinois 60606 or by calling 1-800-621-2550.